-The STI Plan also calls for innovation in vaccine development, which aligns with Goal 1 of the Vaccines National Strategic Plan: 2021-2025 (Vaccine Plan) to "Foster Innovation in Vaccine Development and Related Technologies."
+The STI Plan also calls for innovation in vaccine development and care delivery models, which aligns with Goal 1 of the Vaccines National Strategic Plan: 2021-2025 (Vaccine Plan) to "Foster Innovation in Vaccine Development and Related Technologies."
 As mentioned throughout this addendum, no cure for HSV currently exists.
-Because of its high prevalence, the development of both a prophylactic vaccine to prevent primary HSV infections and a therapeutic vaccine to reduce the duration and recurrence of outbreaks for people with HSV68 should be prioritized.
-Ideally, prophylactic and therapeutic vaccines would be effective for both HSV-1 and HSV-2 subtypes.
-Mathematical modeling shows that even an imperfect therapeutic vaccine for HSV-2 of 75% efficacy could reduce HSV-2 incidence by 55% over the course of a decade.^{69,70}
+Because of its high prevalence, the development of both a prophylactic vaccine to prevent primary HSV infections and a therapeutic vaccine to reduce the duration and recurrence of outbreaks for people with HSV should be prioritized.
+Ideally, the prophylactic and therapeutic vaccines would be effective for both HSV-1 and HSV-2 subtypes.
+Mathematical modeling shows that even an imperfect therapeutic vaccine for HSV-2 of 75% efficacy could reduce HSV-2 incidence by 55% over the course of a decade.

 The STI Plan also calls for innovative service delivery models and comprehensive communication strategies that emphasize the importance of sexual health and reducing stigma.
 These strategies should be informed by behavioral, social, clinical, and epidemiologic science as well as health economics.
-Such strategies should consider the target demographic for rolling out the vaccine, whether it would be most effective as a preventive option when administered in infants, or in adolescents, such as the HPV vaccine.
-Community-based involvement, particularly for identifying acceptable intervention and prevention methods in disproportionately impacted communities, is also crucial for HSV innovation.
+Such studies should consider the target demographic for rolling out the vaccine, whether it would be most effective as a preventive option when administered in infants, or in adolescents, such as the HPV vaccine.
 Regulatory support, commercial investment, and academic, public, and private partnerships are all needed to successfully accelerate progress in these areas.

-Investment in research, commercialization, and translation into practice will lead to more innovative, evidence-based prevention models, technologies, and products to decrease the prevalence of HSV and to work toward achieving the goals of the STI Plan.
+Investment in research, commercialization, and translation into practice will lead to more innovative, evidence-based prevention models, technologies, and products to decrease the prevalence of HSV and work toward achieving the goals of the STI Plan.